fortunejs/fortune/README.md

 - Transaction support for databases that support transactions, such as Postgres.
 - Dereferencing relationships in a single request via `include`.
 - Type validations, plus support for custom types.
-- IndexedDB adapter for web browsers, with memory fallback.
-- Soft real-time wire protocol for data synchronization between server and client.
 - **No** ORM or active record pattern, just plain data objects.
 - **No** coupling with network protocol, handle requests from anywhere.